jonasoesch/p9/paper.md

 #### Object constancy

-Object constancy describes the ability two identify the objects as being the same entity between two states.
-This is probably strength most often invoked for animation [@Chalbi-18:understandingdesigning, @Wu-16:graphicalperception, @Bederson:doesanimation, @Heer-07:animatedtransitions] It is also closely related to the previously presented model and *characters* .
+Object constancy describes the ability to identify two objects as being the same entity between two states.
+This is probably the strength most often invoked for animation [@Chalbi-18:understandingdesigning, @Wu-16:graphicalperception, @Bederson:doesanimation, @Heer-07:animatedtransitions] It is also closely related to the previously presented model and *characters* (TODO:how).
 If animation indeed supports object constancy, it would simplify the *location* of the target in the second state (>>Comparison) and this simplify the essential comparison task.
-A deeper look into object constancy can be found in section (>>Object constancy)

 #### Attract attention

 Movement very strongly attracts attention.
 This view is undisputed in the literature [@Munzner-15:visualizationanalysis, p.
-238] and there is some solid evidence that motion is more effective in highlighting elements than simply a different visual appearance [@Ware-04:motionsupport]
+238] and there is some solid evidence that motion is more effective in highlighting elements than other visual means [@Ware-04:motionsupport] This ability to highlight elements can be very useful for storytelling.
+But it also poses the risk to distract the reader from important, non-moving elements of a visualization like axes or labels.

 #### Communicate causality and intentionality

 In nature, we observe a certain smooth flow of cause and effect.
 When a rolling billiard ball hits another, the second ball will smoothly continue its transition.
-This leads to the intuition that smooth animation would some sort of cause and effect relationship.
+This leads to the intuition that smooth animation would imply some sort of cause and effect relationship (>>Congruence).
 This has been found to be true when depicting naturalist phenomena like the formation of lightning. [@Betrancourt-08:displaykey] Other authors have found that animation also conveys causality in more abstract displays but that it doesn't perform better than symbolic depictions of causality. [@Kadaba-07:visualizingcausal]

 #### Engage

 Many authors have remarked how readers where "excited" about animation in interfaces and that it thus led to higher engagement [@Tversky-02:animationcan, @Heer-07:animatedtransitions] The ability of animation to engage and excite is often presupposed based on anecdotal evidence.
 But few studies have used validated questionnaires to explicitly measure engagement.
-One study who did found very mixed results [@Amini-18:hookeddata].
-In their findings animation only led to higher engagement when coupled with pictorial representations of data.
-The main factor that led to higher engagement was "Aesthetics".
+One study who did, found very mixed results [@Amini-18:hookeddata].
+In their findings animation only led to higher engagement when coupled with pictorial representations of data. (>>Congruence) The main factor that led to higher engagement was "Aesthetics".
 We suspect that in many cases there might be a "novelty" effect of animation that excites readers.
-There is little evidence that yesterdays fashionable animation would still lead to higher engagement.
-Furthermore, the novelty effect might lead readers and designers astray and they might confuse their positive feelings about it with actual understanding.[@Hassenzahl-10:inferenceperceived]
+There is little evidence that yesterdays fashionable animation still leads to higher engagement today.
+Furthermore, the novelty effect might lead readers and designers astray and they might confuse their positive feelings with actual benefits for understanding.[@Hassenzahl-10:inferenceperceived, @Baudisch-06:phosphorexplaining]

 #### Data encoding

 Similar to color or shape, motion can be used to encode data.
 Although the precision in interpreting it is very limited. [@Munzner-15:visualizationanalysis, p.
-95] This property of animation is not listed in Heer et al. but we have decided to include it because it is well studied.
+95] This property of animation is not listed in Heer et al. but we have decided to include it because it is well studied and forms the basis of multiple of the purposes listed by Chevalier et al. [@Chevalier-16:animations25]

-##

-Although we do not consider animation for its strengths to *attract attention* and to *engage*, they will be present in all uses of animation.[@Chevalier-14:notsostaggeringeffect] This can make it hard to differentiate between effects.
-Readers might, for example, confuse higher engagement with better understanding [@Baudisch-06:phosphorexplaining] This confusion poses also a risk of designers of animated transitions as they might not be able to rely on their perception as to how effective an animated transition is.
-The power of animation to *attract attention* might distract the reader from the important parts of a transition, or the readers might change their goal from understanding what is being conveyed to simply enjoying the animation.[@Fischer-10:comprehendinganimations] These effects will be further discussed in the [section on "apprehension"](#Apprehension).

-Finally, animated transitions might contain information that is not easily deducible from the two states alone, resulting in an unfair comparison between animated and not animated transitions.
-Tversky et al. [@Tversky-02:animationcan, p.
-251] found in their review of existing research, that many studies included unfair comparisons that showed additional information in the animation scenario, they conclude:

-> Showing that students learn material better when it is presented than when it is not presented should not be a goal of empirical research.

-Fair comparisons, in contrast, need to identify "informationally distinct" states very clearly and show them not just in the animated scenario but also in all the scenarios they are compared to.
-The authors find that in these experiments, the purported benefits of animation often fail to materialize.